Causal Bandits without Graph Learning: Conclusion

 \section{Conclusion}

 We proposed a causal bandit algorithm that does not require the knowledge of the graph structure of the causal graph including the knowledge of the essential graph.
-Our algorithm matches the universal lower bound that holds for all algorithms attempting to discover the parent node using atomic interventions and is generalized to multiple parent nodes of the reward node.
+Our algorithm achieves improved regret by finding the set of parent nodes of the reward node using causal structure of the arms and thus reducing the number of arms a standard \ac{mab} algorithm needs to explore.